JagadeeshR14/MobileAnti-theftSystem/README.md

 3. Security Enhancements - Analyse security logs to identify system vulnerabilities and implement necessary improvements.
 4. Performance Optimization - Measure resource consumption and system responsiveness to optimize performance on various Android devices.

-Click [here](Result) to explore all the screenshot Results/Outputs of the Website and Application.
+Click [here](Result) to explore all the screenshot Results/Outputs of the Website, Application and Python Notebook.

 ## CONCLUSION :